 If your backups are likely to exceed the storage quota for this type of subscription, you may want to use a subscription with larger storage quota.
-For example, you can use a server subscription or a subscription for virtual machines on a workstation.
-Or you can use a subscription for virtual machines on a server which is not a virtualization server.
+For example, you can use a server subscription on a workstation.
+The inverse usage is not possible.
+You cannot back up a server using a workstation subscription.